AndreiS125/occuno/FRONTEND_QUICK_START.md

 ## Verify Everything Works

 1. Open http://localhost:3000 in your browser
-2. You should see the Auxilium dashboard
+2. You should see the Occuno dashboard
 3. Click "AI Assistant" to open the chat
 4. Try: "Help me plan a project to learn Python in 3 months"
 5. The AI will create objectives for you